• Skip to primary navigation

 Toronto puts on the gloves

-05/10/2014 By the editor Leave a Comment
+05/10/2014 by the editor

 A BoB Short Now that Rob Ford is (allegedly) stowed away in rehab and (thankfully) out of the public eye, Toronto Public Health has announced a new plan to inspire immature jokes.
 Meet condomTO, the city’s own brand of prophylactic.
 Though the official unveiling will occur on June 4th, local Twitter users have already beaten […]